-Thought leaders don’t just write.
-They get their views, expertise and articles into household name publications.
+Thought leaders don’t just write articles.
+They get their views, expertise and articles into industry or mainstream publications.
 Thought leaders don’t just put on a free talk to draw in prospects.
 They get asked to talk at top industry conferences.
 Thought leaders don’t just launch a podcast or self-publish a book or start a Youtube channel to drive traffic to their website.
 They attract the attention of the mainstream.
 They drive opinion, influence the news agenda and are known for their original, brilliant insights.

 This doesn’t mean the personal blog is dead.
-To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own blog.
+To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own SEO optimised blog.
 Getting a mix means building a buzz.

-The common theme which links all thought leaders is that they capture the zeitgeist.
+The common theme which defines thought leadership is that it captures the zeitgeist.
 Your content – whether it’s an article you want to submit to a publication, or a book you want to write – needs to reflect what is being talked about by the masses.
 Your views need to be fresh and insightful.
 A talk needs to break new ground.
 Thought leaders are, as the term suggests, pioneers of new attitudes that can truly influence the public’s way of thinking.

 For examples of thought leadership we’ve helped our clients amplify, have a look at our latest six month coverage book, showing highlights of the media coverage we’ve secured – Click here to view.